Mexican Tomato Soup with Oats Dumpling

 - 6 Months ago

-This soup combines traditional Mexican flavors like tomatoes, cilantro, and chills, and ads in bite-sized oats dumplings for a soup that is rich and filling without any meat.
+This soup combines traditional Mexican flavors like tomatoes, cilantro and chilies, and bite sized oats dumplings which makes it filling without any meat.
 This soup is quick and easy to make.
-Oats are a great source of fiber and eating them regularly can help to lower cholesterol.
+Oats are a great source of fiber and eating them regularly can help to reduce weight, control blood sugar levels and lower cholesterol levels.
 Not only that, but they also help you to feel fuller for longer.

 - 2 teaspoons olive oil